guliangsi/json-formatter-panel/README.md

 # JSON Formatter Panel

-The JSON Formatter panel panel allows you to display JSON document from an Elasticsearch query on a dashboard as pretty JSON.
+The JSON Formatter panel allows you to display JSON field from an Elasticsearch document on a dashboard as pretty JSON.